 “Some respond to the suffering of a crisis with a shrug…But such a response misinterprets God’s creation as static, when it’s a dynamic process.
 The world is always being made…God wants to bring forth the world with us, as partners, continually…Humankind has a mandate to change, to build, to master creation in the positive sense of creating from it and with it.
 So what is to come doesn’t depend on some unseen mechanism, a future in which humanity is a passive spectator.
 No: we’re protagonists, we’re––if I can stretch the word––co-creators.
 When the Lord told us to go forth and multiply, to master the earth, he’s saying: Be the creators of your future.”

 — Pope Francis, Let Us Dream, p.
 4

 Image: Interior of St. Mary’s Catholic Church (Massillon, Ohio).

-This describes the life of Theresa Zoe Williams as writer, homemaker, friend and sister, wife, and mother of 3 spunky children, all for the sake of Gospel joy.
+Theresa Zoe Williams is a writer with credits all over the Catholic inter-webs.
 She received her BA in Theology, Catechetics/Youth Ministry, and English Writing from Franciscan University of Steubenville.
 She has contributed to the books Catholic Hipster Handbook: The Next Level and Epic Saints: Wild, Wonderful, and Weird Stories of God's Heroes.
-She is Pennsylvanian by birth, Californian by heart, and in Colorado for the time being.
-She blogs at www.PrincipessaMeetsWorld.com and yinz can find her on Twitter @TheresaZoe.
+And has written her own book, A Catholic Field Guide to Fairy Tale Princesses.
+She is Pennsylvanian by birth, Californian by heart, and in Ohio for the time being.
+Yinz can find her on Twitter @TheresaZoe.